-Market risks are primarily mitigated through aligning assets and liabilities, in particular in terms of currencies and timing of cash flows.
+Market risks are primarily mitigated through aligning assets and liabilities within agreed tolerances, in particular in terms of currencies and timing of cash flows.
 The risks relating to investment guarantees on the VA business are reinsured.
 Equity exposures from the book of unit-linked policies are managed through product design and selection of suitable investment funds.